- Dale G. Green, Acting Chair – Baltimore City

 - Cheryl A. McLeod – Howard County

-Dale Glenwood Green, Vice Chair
+Dale Glenwood Green, Acting Chair

 Professor Dale Glenwood Green is the Chair of the Historic Preservation Program and a Assistant Professor of Architecture in the School of Architecture + Planning at Morgan State University.
 Green earned a Bachelor’s of Science in Architecture and Environmental Design from Morgan State University, a Masters of Architecture and Historic Preservation from the University of Illinois at Urbana-Champaign and a Ph.D.
 Candidate in Architectural Studies and Historic Preservation from the University of Missouri at Columbia.
 Green joined the faculty at Morgan State University in 2008 with a mission to infuse historic preservation education, research and scholarship within the existing undergraduate and graduate curriculum and instruction within the School of Architecture + Planning.
 Green is distinguished for his contributions in preservation education.
 Green’s teaching and research explores the essence of context, resulting in engaging, inspirational, and evocative historic built and natural environments that embody, rather than simply contain, the stories being told.
 Green is also a Historical Architect, in accordance with the Secretary of Interior’s Professional Qualification Standards (36 CFR 61), LEED Accredited Professional, acknowledged for his professional work in historic preservation, and has dedicated his career to preserving and reinvigorating historic places, through rigorous research and creative, sensitive design interventions, while showing great respect for the original architects’ and builders’ intentions.
 Green was honored as the recipient of two 2012 Maryland Preservation Awards (the Education and Community Engagement award and the Preservation Partnerships for Project Excellence award).